 2. APPLICANT(S) IDENTITY: Identity of Applicant(s) confirmed through government ID (driver’s license, health card,) etc, or, if corporation, copies of their incorporation documents, by-laws, and confirmation of signing authorities.

-3. ABORIGINAL ANCESTRY CONFIRMATION: Evidence must be provided through one of the following:
+3. ABORIGINAL ANCESTRY CONFIRMATION: Proof of Aboriginal heritage is required through one of the following:

-- Certificate of Indian Status issued by First Nation/Government of Canada (may follow-up with First Nation to confirm)
+- First Nation registered members must provide a copy of their Certificate of Indian Status card issued by First Nation/Government of Canada (may follow-up with First Nation to confirm).

 4. APPLICANT(S) RESUME: Applicant(s) must have the relevant industry background, licences and certifications pertaining to the business activity (directly related to the revenue generating activities of the business).
 This includes demonstrated education and/or experience, licenses in the area proposed; including management capacity